Meet Our Faculty

-Betz King is the Program Coordinator of MiSPP’s master’s program.
-As such, she provides leadership for the MA program in the areas of curriculum development, practicum training and supervision, admission criteria and interviewing, and student retention.
+Betz King is an associated faculty member in MiSPP’s master’s program.
 As an MA program faculty member, she teaches courses related to clinical work, such as: Existential and Phenomenological Psychotherapy, Clinical Skills, Foundations of Psychopathology, Core Concepts in Humanistic Psychology, Key Processes, and Group Process.
 Dr. King has published and presented on a variety of psycho-spiritual topics at conferences, such as APA Division 32 (The Society of Humanistic Psychology) and The Association for the Study of Women and Mythology.

 A practicing psychotherapist for over 15 years, Dr. King’s interest lies in the intersection of psychology and spirituality.
 Her clinical specialties include existential psychotherapy, women’s empowerment, religious and spiritual concerns, and group therapy.
 She also offers animal assisted therapy with her yellow Labrador, Paisley, who received her therapy dog certification from Therapy Dogs International in 2006.